-Illustration of Checkerboard vs. Contiguous Buyouts: The image on the left depicts a checkerboard buyout project in which the buyout parcels are not adjacent on continuous.
+illustration of Checkerboard vs. Contiguous Buyouts: The image on the left depicts a checkerboard buyout project in which the buyout parcels are not adjacent on continuous.
 The center image depicts a buyout project with small groups of contiguous parcels that are not connected to each other.
 The image on the right shows a contiguous buyout project in which the buyout parcels are all adjacent to one another and located within the same area.
-Preference will be giving to buyout project that propose contiguous parcel buyouts like that which is shown on the right.
+Preference will be giving to buyout project shat propose contiguous parcel buyouts like that which is shown on the right.

 Due to the voluntary nature of the buyout program, property owners may choose not to participate in the buyout project once approved by the SCOR Steering Committee.
 In such cases, the applicant will have the opportunity to remove those properties from the project and add in new properties that may be interested using the buyout property change out process.
+If project is state-run, the buyout team may request approval of removal and/or replacement through the MSCP.